Zero-Downtime Deploys with a Single Server

 At the cost of higher memory usage on the application server, this architecture reduces resource overhead, reduces latency, and eliminates a point of failure.
 It also makes deploys simpler and less error-prone because there is only a single server to interact with.
 Because Nginx is so efficient and the staging routes see so little traffic, the application performance impact is minimal.
 The staging server can be stopped once the switchover is complete to reclaim even this small overhead.

 Automating the Deploy Process

 Deploys should be safe, fast, and painless, which means automating them down to as few commands as possible.
-Since I want to allow manual testing of the new instance before switching production traffic to it, this requires a minimum of two commands—one to deploy the new instance and another to switch traffic over.
-For PyDist this looks like:
+Since I want to allow manual testing of the new instance before switching production traffic to it, this requires a minimum of two commands—one to deploy the new instance and another to update the Nginx config and switch traffic over.
+For PyDist's UI server this looks like:

 The deploy script is essentially a wrapper around a few calls to

 rsync and invoking small scripts on the server via